 - Weight gain from stress

 Both depression and anxiety disorders can be caused by a wide variety of things, ranging from biological factors to circumstantial events.
 For example, you might become depressed or anxious because of these risk factors:

 - A bad life event occurred, such as early childhood trauma or a significant injury.
-Loss of a loved one or job can also induce depression in adulthood.
+The loss of a loved one or job can also induce depression in adulthood.

 - Family history.
-There’s some evidence that genetics can play a role in one’s likelihood of developing depression but, typically, genetics only accounts for around 10% of the population.
-Most cases of mood disorders have been the result of environment or lifestyle choices such as diet.
+There’s some evidence that genetics can play a role in one’s likelihood of developing depression but, typically, genetics only account for around 10% of the population.
+Most cases of mood disorders have been the result of environmental or lifestyle choices such as diet.